 and [encryption_qa_sm]

-section in the config.ini file.
+section of the config.ini file.